Branth1/Project4/README.md

 https://github.com/Branth1/Project4
 ## Description

-This is a study of the data collected by the United States Geological Survey group (USGS) from January 01, 2010 through February 22, 2020.
-All seismic data being observed has been filtered with a minimum magnitude of 2.5.
+This is a study of some Hydrophone data collected by the Ocean Observatory Initiative (OOI).

-The USGS collects a wide range of data on earthquakes, faults and crustal deformation to increase our understanding of earthquake source processes, occurrence, and effects; and synthesize this knowledge into probabilistic seismic hazard assessments, aftershock forecasts, and ground-shaking scenarios for anticipated major earthquakes.
+The OOI is a major research equipment and facilities construction project funded by the National Science Foundation.
+It consists of seven arrays of sensors located across the North and South Atlantic and Pacific, including one cabled, two coastal, and four global arrays.

-The data sets being studied and compared are the magnitudes compared to time and location.
-The following analysis will look at the data from first a wide range Pacific Ocean view coordinate with a coordinate window:
+The data sets being studied and compared below will focus on Hydrophone data collected from:

-longitude range (-152.93 to -115.66) and latitude range (33.45 to 56.47).

-This is followed by a focus on the affects measured in April 2015 and concluded with a focus on the divergent and transform tendencies as seen around the Juan De Fuca Plate.
-This coordinate window is:

-longitude range (-135 to -115) and latitude range (40 to 55).

-For a closer look at the work being conducted by the USGS or for further information, their website can be found in the reference section below.
+Oregon Shelf Cabled Benthic Experiment Package

+Oregon Offshore Cabled Benthic Experiment Package

+Axial Base Seafloor

+Oregon Slope Base Seafloor

+For the first section we will look at the Oregon Shelf and Oregon Offshore in which we will compare the Power Spectral Density to frequency in four different weather conditions.

+        1-No Wind and No Rain

+        2-Wind and No Rain

+        3-Rain and No Wind

+        4-Wind and Rain

+After this, a Spectrogram is created for 3 additional data sets.

+First is an attempt to capture Airgun frequency on the Axial Base Seafloor.
+Second is an attempt to capture Marine Mammal Vocalizations in the Oregon Slope Base Seafloor and finally an earthquake recorded by the Oregon Shelf Cabled Benthic Experiment Package.

 ## Background

 **The questions we are looking to solve are as follows:**

-        1-Across what geographic area are we able to observe earthquake data in the map?

-        2-Why are most of the earthquakes in that area?
+        1-What is the effect of wind and rain on underwater noise?

+        2-Which one has the highest impact?
+Rain or Wind?

+        3-What are the main reasons for observing different spectral levels in Oregon shelf compared to Oregon offshore?

-        3-What is the range and magnitude of the earthquake size in this area?
+        4-Compare the three bandwidths of the signals recorded in the Spectrograms.

-        4-Where are earthquakes located in April 2015 and what event can be linked to these?

-        5-What patterns are observed in magnitude and location over time for a transform and divergent boundary region?
+        5-Are they consistent with what is shown in the Wenz curve?

 **The Data used for analysis is:**